-Start With the POS
+1. Start with POS

 A point-of-sale (POS) system is the technological heart of your restaurant.
 If you haven’t yet invested in one, you might be experiencing problems like difficulty tracking sales, a lack of security around credit card transactions or even the inability to accept credit card payments at all.
 Choosing a POS is a huge decision for any restaurant.

 You’ll find lots of options — from basic to feature-rich.
 You can even opt for a mobile POS system.
 But there’s no single right choice.
 It comes down to finding a system with the features that match the needs of your restaurant.
 It’s worth the time to review a POS selection guide or two before you pull the trigger.

 A good place to start comparing options is SoftwareAdvice.com.
 Your final choice for a POS should deliver benefits like greater efficiency and a better customer experience.
 The right POS can also improve sales by allowing you to speed up transactions, split tickets and prevent errors that frustrate customers.

 2. Streamline Scheduling and Communication

 Have you ever had a week like this?
 You finally get staff schedules worked out, only to have to redo them when team members need to swap shifts.
 Then you find yourself doing damage control because a problem from one shift didn’t get reported to the next one.
 A successful restaurant requires smart staffing and seamless teamwork.
 That’s not always easy, of course, in such a hectic business.
 A little technology upgrade can help you head off miscommunications and scheduling goofs.